 Growing Happy, Healthy Jade Plants at Home

-Jade Plants need warm temperatures between 60 and 70 degrees F, with 55 degrees F acceptable as a nighttime low.
-They prefer higher humidity levels and only need fertilizing once every three to six months
+In my experience, jade plants need warm temperatures between 60 and 70 degrees F, with 55 degrees F acceptable as a nighttime low.
+They prefer higher humidity levels and only need fertilizing once every three to six months.

 Wrapping Up

-Jade Plants dropping leaves often show few signs of distress before losing entire leaves.
+Jade Plants dropping leaves often show few signs of distress before losing all leaves.
 Watch for leaf drop after any significant change in conditions to know when to adjust the water, light, or temperature your houseplant is exposed to on a daily basis.
-For more, see our ultimate jade plant care guide here.
+For more, see our ultimate jade plant care guide.

 Andrew is the Editorial Director at Petal Republic.
 He holds a BSc degree in Plant Sciences and has trained professionally at leading floristry schools in London and Paris.
 In amongst overseeing a global editorial team, Andrew's a passionate content creator around all things flowers, floral design, gardening, and houseplants.